-Employment Agreement Term Summary

-Term Indefinite

-Annual Base Salary \$360,000, to be reviewed annually, with increases (if any) from time to time as determined by the Board.

-Employment Agreement Term Summary Annual Incentive Bonuses Eligible for a performance-based annual bonus in accordance with and pursuant to the Company's short-term incentive plan, as in place from time to time.
-At target, such bonus will be 70% of the annual base salary.
+Employment Agreement Term Summary Term Indefinite Annual Base Salary \$437,450 for Stephen Barr, \$315,000 for Dean Berg and \$387,450 for each of Michael Andlauer, Bob Brogan and Peter Bromley, to be reviewed annually, with increases (if any) from time to time as determined by the Board.
+Annual Incentive Bonuses Eligible for a performance-based annual bonus in accordance with and pursuant to the Company's short-term incentive plan, as in place from time to time.
+At target, such bonus will be 70% of the base salary for each of the NEOs.
 Long-term Incentives Eligible to participate in the Omnibus Incentive Plan and to receive awards as may be determined by the Board in its sole discretion.
-Termination "without cause" (as defined in the agreement) Entitled to a severance payment in an amount equal to (i) 12 months base salary (as of the date of termination), plus (ii) the target annual incentive bonus (being 70% of the annual base salary), with benefits to continue through the 12 month period immediately following the date of termination.
+Perquisites (1) Includes an annual car allowance and membership allowance as well as annual medical examinations.
+Termination "without cause" (as defined in the agreement) Entitled to a severance payment in an amount equal to (i) 12 months base salary (as of the date of termination), plus (ii) the target annual incentive bonus (being 70% of the annual base salary for each of the NEOs), with benefits to continue through the 12 month period immediately following the date of termination.
 These entitlements are in addition to those described in (i), (ii) and (iii) below.

-Termination for "cause" (as defined in the agreement), due to death or upon resignation Entitled to (i) a lump sum payment equal to any base salary and vacation pay earned by and remaining payable up to the date of termination, (ii) any benefits, perquisites and allowances to which the executive officer is entitled pursuant to the applicable plans and policies up to the date of termination, (iii) any long-term incentive compensation in accordance with the terms of the Omnibus Incentive Plan, as set out in "Omnibus Incentive Plan - Material Features of the Omnibus Incentive Plan - Termination of Employment or Services".
+Employment Agreement Term Summary Termination for "cause" (as defined in the agreement), due to death or upon resignation Entitled to (i) a lump sum payment equal to any base salary and vacation pay earned by and remaining payable up to the date of termination, (ii) any benefits, perquisites and allowances to which the executive officer is entitled pursuant to the applicable plans and policies up to the date of termination, (iii) any long-term incentive compensation in accordance with the terms of the Omnibus Incentive Plan, as set out in "Omnibus Incentive Plan - Material Features of the Omnibus Incentive Plan - Termination of Employment or Services".
 Termination following a change of control No incremental payments are due.
+This is a double-trigger change of control provision.
 Restrictive Covenants Non-compete with the Company for a period of six months following termination of employment and non-solicit for a period of 18 months following termination of employment, in each case subject to certain exceptions.